 - Construction of an impermeable bund to reduce the likelihood of exceedance flow entering neighbouring land,

-- Plant trees and conservation grass seed mixes
+- Plant trees and encourage grass land habitats through planting conservation grass seed mixes

 These works will serve multiple purposes; restoration of a watercourse, researching the effectiveness of NFM techniques, testing the viability of using NFM techniques in urban areas, reducing the peak flow during targeted storm events and providing a public demonstration of NFM.

-Catchment Designs Ltd are the contractors carrying out the works on our behalf.
+Catchment Designs Ltd were the contractors that carried out the works on our behalf.